Do you have someone at home who no longer believes it's logically possible for Santa to exist?

-In the spirit of Christmas cheer, unbridled optimism and simply for kicks, we have delved into the science behind Santa and the results are...fascinating.
+In the spirit of Christmas cheer, unbridled optimism and simply for kicks, we have delved into the science behind Santa and the results make total sense.

-Every year NORAD tracks Santa's movements across the world.
+Every year the North American Aerospace Defence Command (NORAD) tracks Santa's movements across the world.
 We have all seen the radar shots of him flying from the North Pole towards China.
-The North American Aerospace Defense Command even uses military sensors and technology.
+NORAD even uses military sensors and technology.
 You can see for yourself here.

-4. We give gifts even when we are biologically designed to be selfish so that must be magic.
+We give gifts even though we're biologically designed to be selfish, which must be magic

 The Doppler effect says that the frequency of sound increases as the source moves towards to the listener and a decrease in pitch as it moves away.
 Like the change in pitch when an ambulance passes by.
 Ditto for Santa's bells.

-Sometimes it is things in the unobservable universe that are the most important – and the most magic of all.
+Sometimes, the things in the unobservable universe are the most important – and the most magic of all.